PeteHaitch/phd_thesis/markdown/introduction.md

 The choice of which assay to use for an experiment is a trade-off between resolution, per-sample throughput and per-dollar throughput.
 Experiments that use an assay with high-resolution and high per-sample throughput generally have fewer samples than experiments using a lower resolution assay or an assay with lower per-sample throughput.

-Underlying each assay for studying DNA methylation is one or more of the following four principles:

-1. _Enzyme digestion_ (__?__)
-2. _Affinity enrichment_
-3. _Sodium bisulfite conversion_
-4. _DNA kinetics_ (__i.e.
-PacBio, etc. "Direct measurement", something else?__)

-In this section I will describe each of these basic principles but will focus on the bisulfite-conversion assays.
-In particular, I will describe in detail the "gold standard" assay of DNA methylation, _whole-genome bisulfite-sequencing_ (WGBS), that produces whole-genome maps of DNA methylation at base pair resolution.
+In this section I will describe each of the pre-treatments but will focus on the bisulfite-conversion assays.
+In particular, I will describe in detail the "gold standard" assay of DNA methylation, _whole-genome bisulfite-sequencing_ (WGBS), that combines the sodium bisulfite conversion pre-treatment with massively parallel sequencing to produce whole-genome maps of DNA methylation at base pair resolution.

 ### Enzyme digestion assays
+_Restriction endonucleases_ are an important technique in molecular biology.
+These enzymes can preferrentially "cut/cleave/digest" DNA at particular sequence motifs.
+The motif at which a restriction enzyme cleaves DNA is called the _recognition motif_ or _restriction sequence_.
+The methylation of a position in the recognication motif can inhibit a restriction enzyme from cleaving the DNA.
+This can be used to design an assay to infer the methylation state of a DNA fragment.

+For example, the recognition site of the restriction enzyme _HpaII_ is `CCGC`.
+However, _HpaII_ will only digest DNA when the second cytosine in the motif is unmethylated.
+The _HELP_ (_HpaII_ tiny fragment enrichment by ligation-mediated PCR) assay compares DNA digested by _HpaII_ to one digested with another restriction enzyme that has the same recognition motif but is methylation-insensitive (_MspI_) to identify _hypomethylated_ regions of a genome (__SOURCE__).

+Another popular restriction enzyme for studying DNA methylation is _McrBC_, "an enzyme with the unusual and desirable property of cutting methylated DNA promiscuously (recognition sequence $R^{m} C(N)_{55– 103} R^{m} C$)" (@{Irizarry:2008hg}).

+Assays based on restriction enzyme were some of the first developed for studying DNA methylation.
+They were initially developed for studying particular loci although they have been extended to genome-scale analysis approaches (@{Laird:2010iv}).
+Restriction enzyme assays have a relatively low resolution (__REASONS/SOURCE__) but may also be used as a first-pass to enrich a sample for methylated or unmethylated regions which are then assayed using a higher resolution technique.

 ### Affinity enrichment assays
+Affinity enrichment assays compare measurements between an "enriched" version and an "input" (control) version of the same sample to infer the presence or absence of DNA methylation.
+This is very similar to the idea behind chromatin immunoprecipitation followed by microarray hybridisation (ChIP-chip) or sequencing (ChIP-seq).
+Enrichment may be done using a methylation-specific antibody, such as __EXAMPLE__, or a __unmethylation-specific(?)__ antibody, such as __EXAMPLE__.

+Some examples of affinity enrichment assays for DNA methylation are the microarray-based MeDIP, mDIP and mCIP (all based on methylated DNA immunoprecipitation) and their sequencing-based relatives, MeDIP-seq and mDIP-seq.
+These are all low resolution assays since they are based on the enrichment of regional differences between the enriched and input samples.
+Furthermore, the bioinformatic analysis of data from these assays is complicated by the varying CpG density along the genome, which leads to different enrichment affinities for different regions of the genome.
+However, these assays are can provide a relatively cheap and efficient genome-wide assessment of DNA methylation (@{Laird:2010iv}).

 ### Sodium bisulfite conversion assays